CAREER NEWS

 Details here: http://www.dmp.wa.gov.au/Safety/What-is-the-Mines-Survey-Board-8547.aspx

-Role of the Australian Institute of Mining Surveyors
+THE ROLE OF AIMS - The Australian Institute of Mining Surveyors

 AIMS is a professional body representing the interests of Mining Surveyors and strives to support each mining surveyor in maintaining their competency by providing opportunities to learn of advances and development in technologies and legislation through seminars, workshops and an annual conference.
-AIMS is also involved in providing input into how mining surveying is regulated, through consultation with government and mining industry bodies.
-AIMS does not however, assess surveyors for professional competence, but provides a representative/s to the panel of examiners in some states.